 The Depository includes some offices and storage facilities, and although auctions are still held on the premises, one section of the three bay frontage facing Athelstan Road is boarded up.
 Repairs are needed to the whole building, including the signage on the front (F L Pettman Ltd Depository).
 Immediately next door, but lying within the proposed Northdown Road Conservation Area, a modern single storey building which fronts onto the open space facing Northdown Road is used as the Northdown Road Car Wash Centre and as the Autohaus Clutch and Brake Repair Centre.
+The former Baptist Chapel in Ethelbert Road is currently locked-up and unused.
 There is further evidence for vacant residential property, the most noticeable being No. 65 Ethelbert Road, which is boarded up.